 Chewing Tobacco (Smokeless Tobacco) Quick Overview

-- Chewing tobacco is sometimes known as smokeless tobacco or spitting tobacco.
+- Smokeless tobacco is sometimes known as chewing tobacco or spitting tobacco.
 It is held in the mouth between the cheeks and gums instead of being smoked.

-- Snuff and chewing tobacco are the main forms of chewing tobacco.
-Snuff is a form of finely ground snuff that originated in Norway and Sweden.
+- Snuff and chewing tobacco are the main forms of smokeless tobacco.
+Snus is a form of finely ground snuff that originated in Norway and Sweden.

 - Snuff and chewing tobacco are commonly sold in tins or pouches under brand names like Copenhagen or Skoal.

-- Snuff and chewing tobacco contain at least at least 28 cancer-causing agents (carcinogens).
+- Snuff and chewing tobacco contain at least 28 cancer-causing agents (carcinogens).

-- The main carcinogens in chewing tobacco are called tobacco-specific nitrosamines (TSNAs).
+- The main carcinogens in smokeless tobacco are called tobacco-specific nitrosamines (TSNAs).

 - Chewing tobacco and snuff contain nicotine, which causes addiction.

-- Although nicotine is absorbed more slowly from chewing tobacco than from cigarettes, 3 to 4 times more nicotine is absorbed from chewing tobacco than from a cigarette.
+- Although nicotine is absorbed more slowly from smokeless tobacco than from cigarettes, 3 to 4 times more nicotine is absorbed from smokeless tobacco than from a cigarette.

-- The nicotine from chewing tobacco stays longer in the bloodstream than nicotine from a cigarette.
+- The nicotine from smokeless tobacco stays longer in the bloodstream than nicotine from a cigarette.

-- Chewing tobacco is used worldwide in a number of different cultures.
+- Smokeless tobacco is used worldwide in a number of different cultures.

-- Chewing tobacco is not the same thing as e-cigarettes, which are designed to provide nicotine in vapor form without burning tobacco.
+- Smokeless tobacco is not the same thing as e-cigarettes, which are designed to provide nicotine in vapor form without burning tobacco.